wp-plugins/categories-images/readme.txt

 The Categories Images Plugin allow you to add image with category or taxonomy.

 Use `<?php if (function_exists('z_taxonomy_image_url')) echo z_taxonomy_image_url(); ?>` to get the url and put it in any img tag in (category or taxonomy) template.

+Also from settings menu you can exclude any taxonomies from the plugin to avoid conflicting with another plugins like WooCommerce!

 = More documentation =